LLNL/sundials/doc/superbuild/source/developers/releases/Checklist.rst

       to create the tarballs until readthedocs finishes building the new release docs so that cross-references have valid links.

 #.
-Draft the release on GitHub and attach the tarballs as well as the example documentation PDFs.
+Draft the release on GitHub with the title "SUNDIALS vX.Y.Z" and attach the tarballs
+   as well as the example documentation PDFs.
 The description of the release is just a copy of the ``CHANGELOG.md`` notes for the release with hard line-wraps removed.

 #.
 Now prepare SUNDIALS for the next release cycle using the following steps: